-How hope can change the world
+How the witness of hope can change the world

 What today’s world needs most for conversion to Christ, and for developing a desire to repent from moral relativism, self-centeredness, and rejection of true faith, is a witness that speaks the language of hope.
 The world needs Christians who can see and practice holiness as a way of life that is very desirable.